Thomas & Mack Center: NBA

 The venue hosted the 2007 NBA All-Star Game, marking the first time that this game was held in a city without a National Basketball Association (NBA) franchise.
 For the first time in NBA history, an on-campus college sports arena served as venue of an NBA All-Star Game.
 However, the arena had previously hosted home games for two NBA teams, the Utah Jazz and Los Angeles Lakers.

 The Utah Jazz used the arena in the mid-1980s, and it was where Kareem Abdul-Jabbar broke Wilt Chamberlain's record for points in a career in 1984.
-The Lakers used the arena in 1992 for Game 4 of their first round playoff series against the Portland Trail Blazers, which Portland won 102–76.
-The NBA moved the game as a result of the Los Angeles riots.
+After the Rodney King riots, the Lakers used the arena in 1992 for Game 4 of their first round playoff series against the Portland Trail Blazers, which Portland won 102–76.

 College

-The 1994-95 Big West Conference, 1997–99 Western Athletic Conference and 2000-03 Mountain West Conference men's basketball tournaments were held there as well.
-The Mountain West Conference basketball tournament returned in 2007 and stayed until 2013.
+The 1994–95 Big West Conference, 1997–99 Western Athletic Conference and 2000–03 Mountain West Conference men's basketball tournaments were held there as well.
+The Mountain West Conference men's and women's basketball tournaments have both been played annually at the arena since 2007.